DuncanEdwards/search-component/README.md

 ## How to do this workshop

 Complete each exercise one at a time and submit to Duncan for a little chat.
 Good luck!

+## PART 2 - Test the damn thing!

+## Level = `Beginner`

+1. Test the 3 uncontrolled versions of the component.
+There should be NO DIFFERENCE in the interface and way that these components work.

+`CHECKPOINT #1` - Time to send Duncan what you have done.
+And time for a chat etc etc.

+2. Test the controlled version of the component.

+`CHECKPOINT #2` - Time to send Duncan what you have done.
+And time for a chat etc etc.